techbrett/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 Some of the sections in this and related articles are pertinent depending on your existing deployment and requirements, for example:

-- **Location-Based Routing** is only required for Direct Routing customers in geographic locations that do not allow toll bypass.
+- **Location-Based Routing** is only required for Direct Routing customers in geographic locations that don't allow toll bypass.
 - **Phone number management** is only required for Microsoft Calling Plan customers.

 | Depending on your requirements | Description |